Healthy Homes Assessment Heretaunga

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
-The landlords are now required to make sure their Heretaunga rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rentals must be fully in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords are now required to make sure their Heretaunga rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rentals are required to be fully conforming by the 1st July 2024.

-We can assess your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we’ll advise you or your property manager of the tasks required. needs to be completed, and provide the report with all the necessary information for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager about the work that needs to be completed, and provide a report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to meet the obligations to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7,200 plus additional healthy homes related fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of up to $7,200 plus additional healthy homes relevant fines.

-We are completely independent assessors of rental properties as well as completely qualified to evaluate each of Healthy Homes and Homefit.
+We’re fully independent assessors of rental properties as well as completely certified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6777